AvaProtocol/OAK-docs/_docs/testnet-specs.md

 Testnet generation my not be backwards compatible with old networks.
 A periodic blockchain wipe is suggested for compatibility and to keep testnet resources available for other users.

-**Testnet generation life cycle is estimated to be between two weeks and two months**

 ### Testnet Migration Guidelines

 Testnet upgrade types fall into one of two categories: